openedx/edx-documentation/en_us/developers/source/architecture.rst

 template generation.
 The browser-side code is written primarily in JavaScript with some `CoffeeScript`_ as well (edX is working to replace that code with JavaScript).
 Parts of the client-side code use the `Backbone.js`_ framework, and edX is moving more of the code base to use that framework.
-Open edX uses `Sass`_ and the `Bourbon framework`_ for CSS code.
+The Open edX project uses `Sass`_ and the `Bourbon framework`_ for CSS code.

 Course Browsing
 ***************

-Open edX provides a simple front page for browsing courses.
+The Open edX project provides a simple front page for browsing courses.
 The `edx.org`_ site has a separate home page and course discovery site that is not open source.

 Course Structure
 ****************